Secure your server

 {% hint style="info" %}

 The content from above is just an example of a solution to create vehicles, peds and objects on server side.
-You can create your own functionality, such as a server event that will spawn vehicles, peds and objects on server side which is used in client side and then protect it with the anticheat event protection.

 {% endhint %}